Latrobe Hospital

-Located in the eastern section of Westmoreland County and on the north side of Latrobe, Pennsylvania, Latrobe Hospital has 188 inpatient beds.
-It also has a ten-bed behavioral health unit.
+Latrobe Hospital is located in the eastern section of Westmoreland County and on the north side of Latrobe, Pennsylvania.
+Latrobe has 188 inpatient beds and a ten-bed behavioral health unit.
 A variety of outpatient services, including a sleep disorders center, are at this hospital.
 The hospital has a number of buildings on site, including its Occupational Medicine building, at 121 W. 2nd Street.
 Latrobe is owned by Excela Health.

 Latrobe was founded in 1907 and is today considered to be a teaching hospital.
 In 1974 a family medicine residency program was started there.
 It is affiliated with the Jefferson Medical College of Thomas Jefferson University.